cal-adapt/climakitae/docs/data.rst

 Read the data into memory
 ###########################
-The data is retrieved as lazily loaded Dask arrays until you chose to read the data into memory.
+The data is retrieved as lazily loaded Dask arrays until you choose to read the data into memory.
 You'll want to read your data into memory before plotting it, exporting it, or performing certain computations in order to optimize performance.
 To read the data into memory, use the :py:func:`climakitae.Application.load()` method. ::